c-thun/c-thun.github.io/index.md

 ### ThreadCleanerBot : A Telegram Bot to rid your group chats of unnecessary status messages

 With large Telegram groups, there is always a problem of having too many status update messages (New user added, admin changed, etc).
 This open-source bot, once added to a group as an admin, will auto-clean all such messages almost instantly to prevent your group chats from being cluttered.
-Note that this code must be run on a server or a device that is perpetually online for it to work properly (as should be obvious0
+Note that this code must be run on a server or a device that is perpetually online for it to work properly (as should be obvious)

 [Visit ThreadCleanerBot here](https://github.com/c-thun/ThreadCleanerBot)